-Hybernia is situated on Republic Square (Náměstí Republiky), opposite Municipal House, and is a few minutes walk from both the Old Town Square and Wenceslas Square.
+Hybernia is situated on Republic Square (Náměstí Republiky), opposite Municipal House, which is just a few minutes walk from both the Old Town Square and Wenceslas Square.

-Hybernia is a smaller theatre than many, and more recently designed, so there are good views of the stage from all seating areas.
+Because the auditorium at Hybernia has been recently designed, there are good views of the stage from all seating areas.

 Hybernia Theatre stands on the site of a former Benedictine church.
 The property was given to Irish Franciscans who were expelled from their country by Queen Elizabeth I in 1630.
 The Latin word for Ireland is Hybernia, from where the theatre gains its name.